 Kilmainham Mill has been saved.
 Dublin City Council has bought the site and recently finished stabilising the structure.
-A public consultation runs until 3rd November, asking for short feedback on what should the future use be.
+A public consultation ran until 3rd November, asking for short feedback on what should the future use be.

 The length of submissions was limited, so here is the short submission I put in: